qilingframework/rtfd.io/docs/hijack.md

 ### ql.set_api()

-- Mostly use in Windows API or posix's Libc function repalcement
+- Mostly used in Windows API or posix's Libc function replacement

 ```python
 from qiling import *